Transitional Shelter Program: Path to Home Program

 A resource for families with children experiencing homelessness in Central Minnesota

-New Pathways’ Path to Home program serves homeless adults with children by giving them a safe place to stay, meals, and access to case management services and skills training services.
+New Pathways’ Path to Home program serves homeless adults with children by giving them a safe place to stay, meals, and access to case management and skills training services.

 Case management and family education are two of the most important aspects of our program.
 Families have a dedicated Case Manager who meets with them regularly to review their progress towards finding a home, along with helping them work through any challenges associated with that process.
 The Case Manager is available full time to assist with housing-related crises that might arise.
 Examples of a Case Manager’s duties include: